Carol for Another Christmas: Later rebroadcasts and releases

 Following its initial ABC broadcast, Carol for Another Christmas was not rebroadcast for nearly five decades.
 During that time, the film was not commercially available, although it could be seen at the Paley Center for Media in New York and Los Angeles and the UCLA Film and Television Archive in Los Angeles.
 Some 16 mm prints were sold on the educational market, and bootlegs were also circulated.
 In 2000, clips from the film appeared in the David Leaf/John Scheinfeld documentary The Unknown Peter Sellers.

 After 48 years, Carol for Another Christmas was finally rebroadcast when Turner Classic Movies (TCM) telecast it on December 16, 2012.
-Since then, TCM has aired the film annually in December and occasionally at other times, such as September 2015 in connection with a birthday tribute to Sellers and on 16 April 2024 in honor of Henry Mancini's 100th birthday.
+Since then, TCM has aired the film annually in December and occasionally at other times, such as September 2015 in connection with a birthday tribute to Sellers and on April 16, 2024 in honor of Henry Mancini's 100th birthday.
 TCM has also made the film available for limited-time on-demand streaming via TCM.com.
 Until December 2021, the print used by TCM did not contain Mancini's theme and instead substituted a recording of children singing traditional carols.
 In December 2021, TCM aired a print in which the original theme music had been reunited with the film.

 The film was released on DVD on December 13, 2016.
 In December 2021, it was available to stream on HBO Max.
+It is also available free on YouTube.